Virginia Tech® home

 • Extension Specialist

-• Research areas: Hydrology and water quality, best management practices, modeling
+• Research: Hydrology and water quality, best management practices, modeling

 Education